Marsarah-dev/MarsarahTweaks/MarsarahTweaks/Readmes/MarsarahTweaks_Readme.txt

 ---------------------- [Alternate UI Layout] --------------------

 ► Description:
-  Alternates the layout of this mod's UI by using symbols instead of words for Inventory Weight and Slots, Enemy Counter, Summons Counter, and Boat Speed.
+  Alternates the layout of this mod's UI by using symbols instead of words for Inventory Weight and Slots, Enemy Counter, Summons Counter, Boat Speed, and Time of Day.
   Repositions the Boat Speed widget to the minimap area.
 If using the non-symbols version, the Boat Speed widget is located at the bottom-left of the screen next to the Enemy Detector.

 ► Mid-Game Toggling:
   Can be enabled/disabled during gameplay.

 ► Conflicts:
   Compatible with Minimal Status Effects.
-This mod automatically detects the existence of Minimal Status Effects and repositions the Boat Speed widget to not be on top of the rudder icon when sailing.
+This mod automatically detects the existence of Minimal Status Effects and repositions the Boat Speed widget accordingly.

 VERSION HISTORY
 ================================================================

+v1.3.0
+- Mod now requires Jotunn

+- Fixed an issue with Player Logout Announce not working in certain situations.
+- Moved position of the Boat Speed Indicator in the Alternate UI mode to be above the wind indicator for no-map game modifier or when Minimal Status Effects in installed.
+- Added symbols for the Time of Day widget according to day section in Alternate UI mode.
+- Modified symbols for Enemy Detector in Alternate UI mode according to the number of nearby enemies.
+- Updated compatibility notes for Show Owned Resources In Build Menu, Creature Unleveler By Boss.
+- Updated descriptions to include specific changes for the following sections: Alternate Gear Recipe Materials, Alternate Build Piece Materials, Early Linen Cape.
+- Renamed section 'Clear Mistlands' to 'Clear Mistlands After Queen'.

+- Section addition: Alternate Gear Recipes - Changed Dundr to use Iolite instead of Bloodstone for crafting and upgrading.
+- New Feature: Pocket Portal
+- New Feature: Max Portals Per Player

 v1.2.0
 - Fixed an issue with Progression Halt where players could get the contents of halted chests by simply destroying them.
 - Fixed an issue with the Move Camera Up While Sailing section, where if a player would log out while controlling a ship, then the camera would be stuck in a high position when logging back in.
 - Fixed an issue with UI widgets (Time and day; online players) not showing on worlds with no map enabled.
 Now they display properly with the No Map global setting on.

-- Section change: Show Boat Speed - Removed the letter "F" when displaying boat forward speed (kept "R" for reverse);
+- Feature change: Show Boat Speed - Removed the letter "F" when displaying boat forward speed (kept "R" for reverse);
-- Section change: Show Online Players - Now also shows the total number of players logged in.
+- Feature change: Show Online Players - Now also shows the total number of players logged in.
 Swapped the order of header and player list when displayed at the botom right corner (header is now below the player list).
-- Section change: Show Online Players - Added key toggle (Home key) to show/hide the player list (the total number of online players will always be displayed if the config is enabled - this toggle just hides the player list).
+- Feature change: Show Online Players - Added key toggle (Home key) to show/hide the player list (the total number of online players will always be displayed if the config is enabled - this toggle just hides the player list).

-- Added QOL section: Shorter Rested Delay
+- New QOL feature: Shorter Rested Delay
-- Added QOL section: More Usable Fuel
+- New QOL feature: More Usable Fuel
-- Added UI section: Show Owned Resources In Build Menu
+- New UI feature: Show Owned Resources In Build Menu
-- Added UI section: Show Boss Power Expiration Message
+- New UI feature: Show Boss Power Expiration Message
-- Added UI section: Player Logout Announce
+- New UI feature: Player Logout Announce
-- Added UI section: Show Heat Meter in Ashlands
+- New UI feature: Show Heat Meter in Ashlands
-- Added UI section: Alternate UI Layout
+- New UI feature: Alternate UI Layout

 v1.1.2
 - Modified the way Progressionn Halt reads prefab names.
 This change is specifically targeting a previous incompatibility with Ventrure Location Reset mod where it was changing parts of prefab names after resetting dungeons.
 This patch makes these two mods compatible.
-- Added Feature section: Halt Ocean Behind Elder.
+- New Feature: Halt Ocean Behind Elder.
 This provides an extra option for players and sever admins if they prefer Ocean resources to be available earlier.
 Ocean-tier items and food are equal to Mountain-tier items and food, which is why this option is disabled by default, but still available if wanted.
 - Rearranged config entries in the config file, which means that old configs will have extra unused config entries (those can be safely deleted)

 v1.1.1